ROCm/amdgpu-docs/docs/conceptual/oversubscription.rst

 state, the hardware scheduler tries to manage resource usage in a round-robin fashion.
 However, this can result in reduced performance, as resources might be occupied by applications or queues not actively submitting work.
-The granularity of hardware resources occupied by an inactive queue can be in the order of milliseconds, during which the accelerator or GPU is effectively blocked and unable to process work submitted by other queues.
+The granularity of hardware resources occupied by an inactive queue can be in the order of milliseconds, during which the GPU is effectively blocked and unable to process work submitted by other queues.

 What triggers oversubscription?